microsoft/K8s-Storage-Plugins/README.md

 # FlexVolume
-See [flexvolume/windows](flexvolume/windows) for Kubernetes flexvolume plugins that can mount iSCSI and SMB on Windows Server.
+See [flexvolume/windows](flexvolume/windows) for Kubernetes flexvolume plugins that can mount iSCSI and SMB on Windows.

 # FlexProvisioner
 See [flexprovisioner](flexprovisioner) for an example Kubernetes storage provisioner that given a Windows Server can provision SMB and iSCSI volumes.